sagemath/trac_to_gh/Issue 3365.md

 # Issue 3365: [with patch; needs review] add a %c mode to the notebook (like %fortran)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3365

 Original creator: was